 Bowel scope screening

-Previously, some people aged 55 were invited for a test where a healthcare professional uses a tube with a camera to look inside the bowel.
+Previously, some people aged 55 were invited for a one-off test where a healthcare professional uses a tube with a camera to look inside the bowel.
 This is called bowel scope screening.

 Bowel scope screening is no longer offered.